 Gordon Ryan Body Lock Guard Pass

-Gordon Ryan is one of the top grapplers globally, evidenced by his several ADDC championships.
-When overtaking his opponents, Gordon employs a wide range of techniques, such as the shoulder crunch Sumi Gaeshi sweep, the body lock pass, and others.
+Gordon Ryan is among the top grapplers globally, evidenced by his several ADDC championships.
+Gordon employs a wide range of techniques when overtaking his opponents, such as the shoulder crunch Sumi Gaeshi sweep, the body lock pass, and others.

 In the video below, Gordon Ryan teaches you how to do the perfect body lock pass.